tarlanhub/coinportfolio/README.md

 Then click the coin  previously added.
 When you add transaction, current rate of selected coin  will be displayed on the modal its non - changeable Enter Quantity.
-After Adding transaction all the fields in dashboard will be updated.
+After Adding transaction all the fields in dashboard will be updated